Culcheth Linear Park

-On 21 December 1970, part of the former rail route was conveyed to Golborne Urban District Council (Golborne UDC).
+On 21 December 1970, part of the former rail route was conveyed to Golborne Urban District Council.
 In 1974, Golborne UDC was split between two newly created local authorities: the Borough of Warrington and the Metropolitan Borough of Wigan.
 The portion of the rail route that was acquired by Warrington was converted into a new park.

 Today it is home to many local community projects and a variety of wildlife.
 There are also some limited facilities for sport.

-In February 2023, it garnered worldwide attention as the park was the location of the murder of teenager Brianna Ghey.
+In February 2023, the park garnered worldwide attention as the location of the murder of teenager Brianna Ghey.